khadas/krescue/docs/README-factory-testing.md

 - dMIC can be listen by HDMI
 - Need press KEY_FN and KEY_POWER for done testing and write EFUSE and SPI
 - EFUSE or SPI-Flash or EMMC write only if all test is pass (no FAILs)
-- EMMC clean will be cleaned after all test pass
+- eMMC will be cleaned after all test pass
 - MCU reseted to default config after all test pass
 - SPI-FLash write image from USB-Flash disk `/flash/BOARD.*.spi.*.gz` after all test pass
 - Any FAILs display on HDMI monirors with RED color